mcjkurz/qhchina/docs/pkg_docs/word_embeddings/index.md

 Find the most similar vectors to a target vector using the specified similarity metric.

-Parameters
+**Parameters:**
-target_vector (numpy.ndarray): The reference vector to compare against vectors (list or numpy.ndarray): List of vectors to compare with the target labels (list, optional): Labels corresponding to the vectors.
-If provided, returns (label, score) pairs metric (str or callable, optional): Similarity metric to use.
-Can be 'cosine' or a callable that takes two vectors top_n (int, optional): Number of top results to return.
-If None, returns all results
+- `target_vector` (numpy.ndarray): The reference vector to compare against.
+- `vectors` (list or numpy.ndarray): List of vectors to compare with the target.
+- `labels` (list): Labels corresponding to the vectors.
+If provided, returns (label, score) pairs.
+- `metric` (str or callable): Similarity metric to use.
+Can be 'cosine' or a callable that takes two vectors.
+Default is 'cosine'.
+- `top_n` (int): Number of top results to return.
+If None, returns all results.

 **Returns:**
+(list) List of (label, score) or (index, score) tuples sorted by similarity score in descending order.

 <br>